Yellow Foot Tortoise

 Common Disease

-• These tortoises will experience respiratory problems after a prolonged exposure to cool environment.
+• These tortoises will experience respiratory problems after prolonged exposure to a cool environment.